 The tour was so well received that the Academy of Television Arts and Sciences awarded Mrs. Kennedy an honorary Emmy Award for her achievement.

 Mrs. Kennedy's interests in historic preservation went beyond the White House walls.
-She asked her friend, Mrs. Paul Mellon, to redesign the president's Rose Garden.
+She asked her friend, Rachel "Bunny" Mellon, to redesign the president's Rose Garden.
 She envisioned the garden as a natural sanctuary and retreat just outside the Oval Office and an ideal space for greeting special visitors and large groups.

 In 1962, Mrs. Kennedy learned that the historic homes that lined Lafayette Square across the street from the White House were scheduled for demolition to make room for large government office buildings.
 She personally intervened and commissioned a new plan that preserved the historical identity of the famous square.
 The period town homes were sheathed in red brick and the new office buildings placed behind them.